American Indian Education Oversight Committee

 - This Friday, the SSPI will announce focus groups for updating and aligning the mathematics curriculum.

 - Curriculum frameworks provide guidance for implementing the content standards adopted by the SBE.
-The framework can be thought of as the “what,” the standards as the “how”; they work together.
+The framework can be thought of as the "what" and the standards as the "how" they work together.

 - Frameworks are developed by the Instructional Quality Commission (IQC) (formerly called the Curriculum Development and Supplemental Materials Commission), which also reviews and recommends textbooks and other instructional materials to be adopted by the SBE.

 - The IQC is an advisory body to the SBE on matters related to curriculum, instructional materials, and content standards in accordance with EC sections 33530–33540.
 The IQC is an 18-member body, including one member from the Assembly, two from the Senate, and the rest by appointment.
 Currently there are several open positions.
 In the past, there has been Native American representation on the Commission.

 - There are three opportunities for participation in the IQC: there are focus groups that provide guidance, the Curriculum Framework Committee that prepares the document, and there is field review.